 Avoid offering corrections, arguments, or conflicting opinions.
 Instead, just accept what the person is saying.
 Of course, if you agree, then tell the person that you agree.
 Otherwise, just listen (especially if you’re at a holiday party).

 Recognize that everyone thinks their opinions are the truth.
 And that truth was reached from their experiences.
-So it must be the absolute truth – even if that truth came to them in a dream about little green men (about 14-cm high) who eat fruitcake for lunch.
+So it must be the absolute truth – even if that truth came to them in a dream about little green men who eat bananas for lunch.